manjavacas/stuff/README.md

-Repository with some simple implementations and utils
+Repository with some basic implementations and utils